ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 So a who can be an aggregation/grouping of people at different levels, say an organisation, company, a department, a branch, etc. And you can drill down.
 And these 'views' or 'groupings' overlap, one person can be a part of many different views.

-And the key is, given some node, to be able to put yourself in the perspective from multiple actors who are involved, saying 'who does what and why'.
+And the key is, given some node, look at it from multiple actors who are involved, saying 'who does what and why', by putting yourself in their perspective/history.

 We can connect actor's decisions together via edges across time.
 You connect one actors behavior (node) to another actors behavior (another node), as time progresses.